|

 Idol:

-Now that you're on the way to becoming a lean, mean, killing machine you should consider
+Now that you're on the way to becoming a lean, mean, killing machine

-a full blown leveling guide for your 1-80 blast.
+blast.
 Why?
-It will save you many days of in-game
+It will save you many days of in-game time and will also

-time and will also save a good deal of frustration, even if you already know many or most
+save a good deal of frustration, even if you already know many or most

 Our recommended leveling guide is Zygor's

 Guide.
-Zygor's automates the whole 1-80 path (automatically updating as you complete
+Zygor's automates the whole 1-80 (or 85) path (automatically

-tasks and quests) and is like having an expert helping you every step of the way.
-Pick
+expert helping you every step of the way.
+Pick your starting point

-your starting point and the guide automatically updates and advances as you complete
+and the guide automatically updates and advances as you complete

-quests, sets a waypoint arrow automatically, and includes all the important quest info.
+quests, sets a waypoint arrow automatically, and includes all the

 Grab your copy of Zygor's